dpossart/DiffRenderGAN/README.md

 To train DiffRenderGAN, use `train_gan.py`.

 Example training scripts illustrating parameter settings are provided in `scripts/train`.
 See the example scripts and adapt the parameter configuration.

+Additionally, a training notebook (`notebooks/train_diffrendergan.ipynb`) is included for convenience and demonstration purposes

 For a complete list of configurable arguments, run:

 ```
 python train_gan.py --help
 ```
 ---

 ## Evaluation and Reproduction of Results